 For example, a 2014 study found that scalp DHT was reduced by 68 to 75 percent with topical finasteride treatment and by 62 to 72 percent with oral finasteride treatment for men with male pattern baldness.
 In other words, both are effective — but the topical version may have a slight advantage for some men.

-A study of more than 440 patients that compared the effectiveness of a topical finasteride spray and the oral tablet found that the spray significantly improved hair count compared to placebo but had less of an impact on serum DHT levels than the tablet.
+A study of more than 440 patients that compared the effectiveness of a topical finasteride spray and the oral tablet found that the spray significantly improved hair count compared to placebo (and approximately the same amount as the oral version) but had less of an impact on serum DHT levels than the tablet.

 The bottom line is that both oral and topical finasteride seem to be pretty good at helping you regrow lost hair.